This post was updated on 1 July 2022

 Plan Well And Plan Early

 If you are moving in summer you really need to plan well in advance of your move.
-All the best London self storage, removals companies and personal services will be booked up well in advance of the summer months so it pays to get things booked as soon as you can.
+All the best London storage, removals companies and personal services will be booked up well in advance of the summer months so it pays to get things booked as soon as you can.
 It is also a good idea to make a packing plan, and start packing as early as possible so you don’t end up rushing and have no time to declutter.

 Choose Your Removals Company Carefully